On unique sums in Abelian groups: Sets with small dimension have small additive span

 \section{Sets with small dimension have small additive span}

 In this short section, we will prove an inequality that holds for any subset $Z$ of an Abelian group $G$.
 The proof of this result is self-contained and one can forget about sets having no unique sum in this whole section.
 We begin with three important definitions from additive combinatorics. \begin{definition} \normalfont Let $G$ be a finite Abelian group and let $S\subset G$.
 We say that $S$ is \textit{dissociated} if whenever there exist $(\mu_s)_{s\in S}\in \{-1,0,1\}^{S}$ so that $\sum_{s\in S}\mu_s s = 0$, then $\mu_s = 0$ for all $s\in S$.
-Equivalently, $S$ is dissociated if whenever $S_1,S_2\subset S$ with $\sum_{s\in S_1}s=\sum_{s\in S_2}s$, then $S_1=S_2$. \end{definition} The concept of dissociated sets is a standard tool in the additive combinatorics literature, and since M. Chang's seminal paper \cite{chang}, the problem of determining the largest dissociated subset of a given set has been studied in a variety of papers. \begin{definition}[Schoen-Shkredov, \cite{schoen}] \normalfont Let $G$ be a finite Abelian group and let $S\subset G$.
+Equivalently, $S$ is dissociated if whenever $S_1,S_2\subset S$ with $\sum_{s\in S_1}s=\sum_{s\in S_2}s$, then $S_1=S_2$. \end{definition} The notion of additive dimension is an important concept in additive combinatorics and there is an extensive literature on this topic, see for example \cite{schoen,ilyaserg} and the references therein. \begin{definition} \normalfont Let $G$ be a finite Abelian group and let $S\subset G$.
 Then we define the \textit{additive dimension} $\dim(S)$ of $S$ to be the size of the largest dissociated subset of $S$. \end{definition} The use of the word dimension in this setting is natural in light of the following observation. \begin{lemma} If $S\subset G$ and $D\subset S$ is a maximal dissociated subset of size $|D|=\dim(S)$, then $S$ is contained in the cube \end{lemma} \begin{proof} Let $s\in S$, if $s\in D$ then $s$ trivially lies in this additive cube.
 Otherwise, $D\cup\{s\}$ is a strictly larger subset of $S$ so not dissociated whence we get a non-trivial relation of the form $\mu_ss+\sum_{d\in D}\mu_dd=0$.
 As $D$ is dissociated, $\mu_s\neq 0$ and the result follows. \end{proof} We need one more definition. \begin{definition} \normalfont Let $G$ be a finite Abelian group.
 For a subset $Z\subset G$ we define its \textit{additive span} to be the set